 Daniel joined Watsi on March 12th, 2013.
-Four years ago, Daniel became the 2430th member to automatically support a new Watsi patient every month.
-Since then, 3,996 more people have become monthly donors!
-Daniel's most recent donation traveled 8,100 miles to support Jayden, a baby from kenya from Kenya, to fund surgery to treat his hypospadias.
+Five years ago, Daniel joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Daniel's most recent donation traveled 8,100 miles to support Shallet, a very special three-year-old girl from Kenya, to fund clubfoot repair surgery.